Please read through our Parent Handbook. It is filled with valuable information and resources.

 Q: How do I decide which session my child attends?

 A: Consider the age and interest of your child.
-One-week sessions are called “exploration sessions,” giving the villager an introduction to language learning in an immersion setting.
-Two-week sessions, our most popular program, are for both first time and returning villagers.
-They are designed to provide a more in-depth immersion experience and new activities are offered every summer.
+Non-credit sessions (two-, three-, four-week) are designed to provide language and cultural immersion in an enrichment environment.
 All language speakers, from beginning to advanced (immersion school students and fluent speakers included), are challenged at their appropriate level.
 Four-week credit sessions can earn the villager high school or college credit and are intensive and innovative programs for older students.

 Q: What language should my child choose?

-A: With 15 languages to choose from, this can be a tough decision!
+A: With 14 languages to choose from, this can be a tough decision!
 Talk with your child about what interests he or she might have in learning another language or about another culture.
 Some children choose a language to learn more about their family’s heritage.
-Others base their choice on what language is offered at their school; in this way the Village experience can serve as an extension to classroom learning.
-Still other children opt for trying a second or third language, often supplementing what their school curriculum provides.
+Others base their choice on what language is offered at their school; in this way, the Village experience can serve as an extension to classroom learning.
+Still, other children opt for trying a second or third language, often supplementing what their school curriculum provides.

 Q: How does my child learn the language when counselors don’t explain words in English?